thedavidfraser/distilledcms/README.md

 ### Most CMS require expert web copy writers

-Most website CMS systems including blogs and markdown README files provide the tools for symantic markup but rely on the content editor to use them correctly.
+Most website CMS systems including blogs (and markdown files) provide the tools for symantic markup but rely on the content editor to use them correctly.

 ### Repeating the same mistakes